ARWNI2S/TheCorporateWars/tcw-draft/gameplay/main-mechanics.md

 Guilds act as interplanetary organizations able to grant exclusive licenses, impose sanctions, or mediate disputes.
 {% endhint %}

-Human, alien, or hybrid cultures add layers of social and political complexity that shape every corporate move.
+Human, alien, or hybrid cultures add layers of social and polítical complexity that shape every corporate move.

 Interstellar alliances introduce yet another layer of rules and restrictions.